sderen/terraform-azure-devops-self-hosted-agent-on-aws/README.md

 # Description

-This terraform module provisions an Ubuntu Azure Devops Build agents in AWS.
+This terraform module provisions Ubuntu Azure Devops Build agents in AWS.

 It preinstalls dotnet-sdk, kubectl and docker.